CodeKittey/NaaS/README.md

 # NaaS
 Numbers as a Service

-With NaaS you get Integers and Doubles as many as you want.
+With NaaS you get Integers and floats as many as you want.
-You can even save your Integers or Doubles by an ID and get them back by calling the ID.
+You can even save your Integers or floats by an ID and get them back by calling the ID.

 Here is the incredible API: